trackme518/AR_app_museum/README.md

 We want to engage children in critical thinking, provide multimodal interaction, multi-user collaboration and incorporate modern technology in the experience to show other uses for it then just passive consumption.
 The end goal is education rooted in the current exhbition theme.

 ## Team
+* Programming, software engineering
-Programming, software engineering: Ondřej Sýkora, bachelor student at ČVUT FEL Educational supervision, cognitive psychology and text content: Eliška Krahulíková Technical Supervision: MgA.
+  * Ondřej Sýkora, bachelor student at ČVUT FEL
+* Educational supervision, cognitive psychology and text content
+  * Eliška Krahulíková
+* Technical Supervision
+  * MgA.
 Vojtěch Leischner, PhD.